michaellzy/iEvent/items/report.md

    * *Code Locations*: defined in
       * [/ordered_map](https://gitlab.cecs.anu.edu.au/u7690985/gp-24s1/-/tree/main/HumanitarianApp/app/src/main/java/com/example/ievent/database/ordered_map?ref_type=heads)
    * *Reasons:*
-      * The search and insert operation is O(logn) because of the self balancing factor.
-AVL tree could update and balance  quickly while maintaining fast search times makes them suitable for database indexing, co-work with the firebase.
+      * The insert operation is O(logn) because of the self balancing factor, which is quit efficient.
+An inorder traversal of an AVL tree will yield the elements in sorted order.
+This is useful to retrieve the events in sorted order.
 2. Double Ended Queue
    * *Objective*: Used for storing the chat messages in chatroom.
    * *Code Locations*: Used in [P2PChatActivity]([HumanitarianApp/app/src/main/java/com/example/ievent/activity/P2PChatActivity.java · main · Zhiyuan Lu / GP-24s1 · GitLab (anu.edu.au)](https://gitlab.cecs.anu.edu.au/u7690985/gp-24s1/-/blob/main/HumanitarianApp/app/src/main/java/com/example/ievent/activity/P2PChatActivity.java?ref_type=heads)); The front queue operation in function [loadMoreMessages](https://gitlab.cecs.anu.edu.au/u7690985/gp-24s1/-/blob/main/HumanitarianApp/app/src/main/java/com/example/ievent/activity/P2PChatActivity.java?ref_type=heads#L117-309); The end queue operation in function [getNewMessages](https://gitlab.cecs.anu.edu.au/u7690985/gp-24s1/-/blob/main/HumanitarianApp/app/src/main/java/com/example/ievent/activity/P2PChatActivity.java?ref_type=heads#L117-160)
    * *Reasons*:
      * In our chatroom, the chat messages involve only two operations: loading old messages and retrieving new messages created by chatters.
 These two types of messages can be added to the front end and back end, respectively, without affecting existing data.
 This means the chat message list can be abstracted as a deque structure that allows only addition, not removal.
+3. LinkedList
+   - Objective: In our AVLTree, we store key-value pair, and we would insert the node based on key.
+If the node's key is already existed in tree, then both of the nodes' values would store in linked list.
+   - Code Locations: Used in [AVLTree.java](https://gitlab.cecs.anu.edu.au/u7690985/gp-24s1/-/blob/main/HumanitarianApp/app/src/main/java/com/example/ievent/database/ordered_map/AVLTree.java?ref_type=heads)
+   - Reasons: Since I do not need to frequently access the elements stored, insert to LinkedList is generally more efficient.

 <hr>